smenjas/javascript-notes/JSON.md

 JSON's motto is: Use the right tool for the right job.

-## Where did the idea come from that data should be represented by a document format.
+## Where did the idea come from that data should be represented by a document format?
 - [RUNOFF](https://en.wikipedia.org/wiki/TYPSET_and_RUNOFFf)
 - [Generalized Markup Language (GML)](https://en.wikipedia.org/wiki/IBM_Generalized_Markup_Language)
 - [Scribe](https://en.wikipedia.org/wiki/Scribe_%28markup_language%29)